-Article XXVI of the Town of Weston General By-laws was enacted in 1998 and amended in 2000 for the purpose of preserving and protecting significant buildings within the Town of Weston which are outside Local Historic Districts.
-The by-law is administered by the Weston Historical Commission.
+Article XXVI of the Town of Weston General By-laws was enacted in 1998 and amended in 2000 for the purpose of preserving and protecting significant buildings within the Town of Weston that are outside Local Historic Districts.
+The by-law is administered by the Historical Commission.

 What Buildings Are Subject to the Demo Delay By-law?

-To be subject to the delay provisions, a building must be “significant,” which is defined in the by-law as being constructed in whole or in part by 1945, or of unknown age, and meeting 1 or more of the following 3 criteria:
+To be subject to the delay provisions, a building must be “significant,” which is defined in the by-law as being constructed in whole or in part by 1945, or of unknown age, and meeting one or more of the following three criteria:

 Demo Delay is determined by vote of the Commission at the initial determination meeting to be of historical or architectural significance by reason of period, style, method or building construction, or by reason of its association with a particular architect, or a builder, or with a person or event of importance to the Town’s history.